conjugateprior/events/README.md

 This package was written before the tidyverse was in full swing.
-Consequently almost every function here can be done better and faster using functions from dplyr and tidyr.
+Consequently almost every function here can be done better and faster using functions from `dplyr` and `tidyr`.
+Or doubtless even faster using `data.table`

-If you are a tidyverse-loving kind of person (like the package maintainer) then the most useful thing about `events` is that it bundles some classic KEDS/TABARI event data sets.
+If you are a `data.table` or `tidyverse`-loving person (like the package maintainer) then the most useful thing about `events` is that it bundles some classic KEDS/TABARI event data sets.

 ## Precursors

 The package is ultimately intended to unify the existing software, e.g.  the packages currently linked from the PSU event data pages.
-(As of 30.12.2021 these pages are anyway no longer available)
+(As of 30.12.2021 these pages are not available either)

 The unification is certainly not complete.
 In particular, extremely large data sets are probably going to be rather unwieldy in the current version.

-The sections below provide a quick compare and contrast to the software available from PSU that works with event data output (not Factiva stuff or actor dictionaries).
+The sections below provide a quick compare and contrast to the software formerly available from Penn State and now from Parus Anaytics, that work with event data output
+(not Factiva stuff or actor dictionaries).

 ### scrubkeds